Litibe/Python__OCR_P12/README.md

 4. Current Setup SQL database

-   You have thus installed the local server on your machine.
-For the proper functioning of the CRM, the Django server uses a PostGreSQL Database hosted in the "Cloud" for data centralization.
+   You have installed the local server on your machine.
+For the proper functioning of the CRM, the Django server uses a PostGreSQL Database hosted in the "Cloud" for data centralization - it only for testing to OCR.
 No settings for you, just to launch the server with an internet connection on your machine required.
-   Warning, an IPV6 internet connection is required for the remote connection to the PostGreSQL database.
-You can test your internet connection with [Ipleak](https://ipleak.net).

 5. Testing